COMSYS/smartjudge/README.md

 Through small, yet sufficient security deposits, SmartJudge ensures that an honest party is reimboursed all fees in case an on-chain verification is necessary.

-## Presentation of the Accompayning Paper at IEEE ICBC 2019
+## Presentation of the Accompanying Paper at IEEE ICBC 2019

 [![IMAGE ALT TEXT](https://i.imgur.com/yUlWk7O.png)](https://youtu.be/ilWwCqGA-_Y?t=2599 "IEEE ICBC Technical Session - 9 190517")